The 2025 tennis season in review: data, predictions & what we learned

 2025 Tennis Season Review - AI Prediction Performance Analysis

-Comprehensive analysis of our AI prediction performance across the entire 2025 ATP season.
-70.87% accuracy across 103 verified matches, tournament breakdowns, best/worst predictions, and lessons learned.
+Our AI prediction performance across the full 2025 ATP season: 70.87% accuracy in 103 verified matches, confidence breakdowns by tournament tier, and key lessons for 2026.

 Published: November 28, 2025